 - Ovid and the internet, virtuality, or the digital world

 - The Mediterranean and Red Sea trade, maritime interconnectivity, or global economies in Ovid

 - Pluralistic community-building (or its challenges) in Ovid

 - Ovidian narratology, metaphor, and intertext/allusion that advances a global perspective

 - Failures of globalism in or around Ovid (e.g., instances where a narrowly Eurocentric view has limited interpretative possibilities)

 - Ecocritical, transhuman, and non-anthropocentric approaches to the Ovidian globe

-Please submit your abstract for a 20-minute paper using this Google Form by March 11, 2022.
-The text of the abstract should not mention the name of the author.
+Please submit your abstract for a 20-minute paper using this Google Form by March 18, 2022 at 5 pm EST. The text of the abstract should not mention the name of the author.
 Abstracts should not exceed 500 words (excluding bibliography); follow the SCS guidelines for individual abstracts.
 Submissions will be reviewed anonymously.
 In the spirit of making the panel as fruitful and supportive as it can be for younger scholars, we are enthusiastic about the possibility of arranging for pre-circulation of papers or for a constructive workshop after the panel to facilitate the integration of feedback and the discussion of next steps, like possible publication of the panel.